 It’s no longer enough to simply draft a piece of content and place it on the channel it was created for.
-In order to produce results and expand your audience reach, it’s important to engineer your content marketing strategy, as account manager Jemma Page discusses.
+In order to produce results and expand your audience reach, it’s important to engineer your content marketing and social media strategy, as account manager Jemma Page discusses.

 Let’s start with a blog post as an example.
 It’s probably taken you a good few hours to expertly craft the piece and fully optimise it for the web.

 The time spent drafting your blog shouldn’t be wasted by simply allowing it to sit on your company’s website.
 You want to ensure it is seen by your intended audience.